Navigate / search

 19 Insightful Quotes Worth a Lifetime!

 Quotes are inspiring because they have so much wisdom packed into a phrase.
-They’re like small reminders from free mentors of all walks of life for you to take.
+They’re like small reminders from mentors of all walks of life.
 They can lift you up, guide you, and motivate you.
-A good quote can give you the worth of a lifetime!
-Here are 19 insightful quotes from people that one way or another have influenced and shaped our world:
+A good quote can be worth a lifetime of wisdom!
+Here are 19 insightful quotes from people who have influenced and shaped our world:

 Read more!